dobyrm/bc-code-generator/README.md

 To execute tests

 1. Execute all test functions in your package and get detailed output, including test names, execution times, and results
     ```bash
     go test -v
     ```

 2. Execute all benchmark functions in your package and measure performance.
-It executes functions starting with 'Benchmark' and outputs results.
+It executes functions starting with 'Benchmark' and outputs results
     ```bash
     go test -bench=.
     ```